In this article we will talk about fake friends and the signs you may be dealing with one.

 Here are a few signs you can look out for to help you understand if you’re actually dealing with a fake friend.

-1. Fake Friends Talk Badly About Someone Close to Them
+1. They Talk Badly About Someone Close to Them

 A few months ago, I shared on Instagram a quote that resonated with a lot of users.